usexfg/COLD-DAO/README.md

 # COLD | Fuego's Defi Banking Suite & Asset DAO

- The purpose of **COLD** [Banking Suite] is to create a DeFi infrastructure of community-based token rewards for interest on term-locked (90 days) $XFG deposit yield.
+ The purpose of **COLD** [Banking Suite] is to create a DeFi infrastructure of community-based token rewards as interest for term-locked $XFG deposit yield.

  Allowing for a *multitude* of **off-chain** assets to serve as interest on $XFG ledger deposits- while simultaneously preserving Fuego's hard money principals & fixed supply of 8M8.

  All $XFG **c**ertificate of **l**edger **d**eposit steps are completed using the [Fuego Desktop Wallet](https://github.com/usexfg/fuego-wallet), while all $COLD interest (and any other tokens created by the community & approved by DAO) reward steps will be completed using your DeFi wallet of choice.